Iniya-e/Iniya-e.github.io/content/post/vikram-mali/index.md

 authors:
   - admin
 tags:
-  - Hugo
+  - Testimonial
-  - Hugo Blox
+  - VIkram Mali
-  - Markdown
+  - DD Enterprises
 ---

 #### To, Whom so ever it may concern,